OpenEdPakistan/urdu/tts/README-gTTS.md

 print('Done.')
 ```

 The following command is executed in the notebook and creates a zip file for the serialized audio files.
-(NOTE: Do not forget the exclamation mark at the beginning of the file)
+(NOTE: Do not forget the exclamation mark at the beginning of the command)
 ```
 ! zip results.zip *.mp3
 ```